Logitravel

 Okayama - Kurashiki - Miyajima - Hiroshima

-Breakfast.
-We'll then head onwards to Kurashiki, a city with a very well-preserved historic centre.
-We have time to stroll around this charming town and bask in its atmosphere, which is reminiscent of a bygone era.
-We continue on to Hiroshima, the city sadly known for being hit and completely destroyed by an atomic bomb in 1945.
-We'll take a wander through the Peace Memorial Park, see the Atomic Bomb Dome and visit the impressive Peace Memorial Museum.
-We continue our journey with a stop in Miyajima, the island "where men and gods coexist", and where the Shinto shrine of Itsukushima is found.
-This shrine is dedicated to the guardian of the seas and built partially on the sea.
-We arrive at the island by ferry.
-We have time to visit the temple and stroll around the beautiful town centre.
-In the afternoon, return to Hiroshima for dinner and overnight stay.
+Day 9: Breakfast.
+Next stop will be Kurashiki, a city with a very well-preserved historic quarter.
+Time to stroll around this charming town and bask in its atmosphere, reminiscent of a bygone era.
+We'll then head to Hiroshima, the city sadly known for being hit and completely destroyed by an atomic bomb in 1945.
+We'll wander around the Peace Memorial Park, the Atomic Bomb Dome, and the chilling Peace Museum.
+Next stop is Miyajima, the island where 'people and Gods live together', with the shrine of Itsukushima dedicated to the guardian of the seas and built partially on the waters of the bay.
+We'll get to the island by ferry.
+Time to visit the temple and stroll around the beautiful town centre.
+In the afternoon, return journey to Hiroshima for dinner and overnight stay.

 Hiroshima - Tokyo